FelipeCarballo1991/sql-data-analytics-project/README.md

 ## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.

 This project based on course **SQL Full Course for Beginners (30 Hours) – From Zero to Hero** from **Baraa Khatib Salkini**  [@DataWithBaraa](https://github.com/DataWithBaraa)